Annales des Maladies de la Peau et de la Syphilis

-Annales des Maladies de la Peau et de la Syphilis was a French medical journal established in 1843 by Pierre Cazenave.
+Annales des Maladies de la Peau et de la Syphilis ('Annals of Skin Diseases and Syphilis') was a French medical journal established in 1843 by Pierre Cazenave.
 In 1844 it published the first account of pemphigus foliaceus, written by Cazenave.
 Most issues were his works and its contents reflect a summary of his career in general.

 The journal's final years saw papers describing several experiments on syphilis, including one where Cazenave claimed to have inoculated himself with the disease.
 Contributions also came from William Wallace, Philippe Ricord, and Vidal de Cassis.

 The journal ceased publication in 1852.

 Foundation

 Annales des Maladies de la Peau et de la Syphilis was established in 1843 by the French dermatologist Pierre Louis Alphée Cazenave, who had trained under Jean-Louis Marie Alibert at the Hôpital Saint-Louis.
 It focussed on skin diseases and syphilis.

 The second dermatological journal, it was released five years after Syphilidologie; both combined the specialties of dermatology and venereology.
 At the time, Cazenave was professor of medicine at the Hôpital Saint-Louis, where he used his observations to publish in the journal.